mousepawmedia/devdocs/repomaster/source/buildsystem/c_and_cpp.rst

 raw memory addresses instead of variable and function names, you almost certainly forgot this flag.

-When we're compiling with debugging symbols, we must be sure our optimation level is not above :code:`-O0` (see next section).
+When we're compiling with debugging symbols, we must be sure our optimization level is not above :code:`-O0` (see next section).

 ..  _buildc_compiler_commands_o: